mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-to-use-typescript-guide.md

   abstract handlePlayCurrentAudioTrack () : void;
 }
 ```
+**Immediate improvements**

-1. We know the class is abstract right away.
+- We know the class is abstract **right away**.
 We needed to sniff around in the JavaScript example.
-AudioDevice can be instantiated in the JavaScript example (this is bad, abstract classes shouldn't be able to), it's correctly impossible in the TypeScript example (see [Concrete classes](http://localhost:8000/wiki/concrete-class/)).
+- **AudioDevice** can be instantiated in the JavaScript example.
+This is bad, we intended **AudioDevice** to be an abstract class.
+And abstract classes shouldn't be able to be instantiated, they're only meant to be subclassed and implemented by [concrete classes](wiki/concrete-class/).
+This limitation is set in place correctly in the TypeScript example.
-2. We've signaled the scope of the variables.
+- We've signaled the scope of the variables.
-3. In this example, ```track``` is an interface, this properly depends on an abstraction, not a concretion, as per the [Dependency Inversion](http://localhost:8000/wiki/dependency-inversion/) **design principle**.
+- In this example, **currentTrack** refers to an interface.
+As per the [Dependency Inversion](/wiki/dependency-inversion) design principle, we should always depend on abstractions, not concretions.
+This isn't possible in the JavaScript implementation.
-4. We've also signaled that any subclasses of ```AudioDevice``` will need to implement the ```handlePlayCurrentAudioTrack``` themselves.
-In the JavaScript example, there was potential for someone to produce runtime errors trying to execute the superclassed method because the language itself doesn't prevent you from trying to do so.
+- We've also signaled that any subclasses of **AudioDevice** will need to implement the **handlePlayCurrentAudioTrack** themselves.
+In the JavaScript example, we exposed the possibility for someone to introduce runtime errors trying to execute the method from either the illegal abstract class or the non-complete concrete class implementation.

-If you work on a large team and you need to minimize the potential ways someone could misuse your code, TypeScript is a good way to help fix that.
+Takeaway: If you work on a large team and you need to minimize the potential ways someone could misuse your code, TypeScript is a good way to help fix that.

 ### Smaller teams & coding styles

 Smaller teams are a lot easier to manage coding styles and communication.
 Paired with linting tools, frequent discussions about how things will get done and pre-commit hooks, I think small teams can be really successful without TypeScript.

 I think that success is an equation involving the size of the codebase and the size of the team.

-As the codebase grows, the team might find that they need to rely on some help from the language itself to remember where things are and how they should be.
+**As the codebase grows**, the team might find that they need to rely on some help from the language itself to remember where things are and how they should be.

-As the team grows, they might find they need more rules and restrictions to keep the style consistent and prevent duplicate code.
+**As the team grows**, they might find they need more rules and restrictions to keep the style consistent and prevent duplicate code.

 ## Frameworks

 ### React & Angular

-Much of what draws me and other developers to React is the ability to write code however you want.
-It's true that React makes you a better JavaScript developer because it forces you to think in a different way.
-It forces you to learn about challenging stuff in JavaScript like what ```this``` is currently binded to and how to compose applications in a largely functional nature.
+Much of what draws me and other developers to React is the ability to write code however you want and in an elegant/clever way.

+It's true that React makes you a better JavaScript developer because it forces you to approach problems differently, it forces you to be aware of how **this binding** in JavaScript works and enables you to compose large components out of small ones.

-React allows you to have a bit of your own style.
+React also allows you to have a bit of your own style.
 And because of the number of ways I can implement any given task, I will most often write vanilla React.js apps when:

 - the codebase is small
 - it's just me coding it